Last updated on November 30th, 2022 at 02:44 pm

 You start with the OM and grow from there.

-With all of this in mind, what are you (the doctor) supposed to do with regards to managing the business?
+With all of this in mind, what are you (the doctor) supposed to do with regard to managing the business?
 Well, let’s have a look.

 Doctor and OM: Working Together